Xiao Longhua: Don’t Tire Yourself Out

 LEAP: That’s awesome!
 This is actually a game from when you were a kid.

 Xiao Longhua: Yes, it is a kind of training method.
 Grandpa didn’t have any formal drawing lessons, so he especially wanted me to learn drawing systematically.
 But when I was in the preparatory class for sketching in high school and middle school, the training was a bit difficult.
-I would sometimes skip class and run out, but Grandpa would still come to check on me.
+I would sometimes skip school and run out, but Grandpa would still come to check on me.

 Paper toys based on characters from manga Dragon Ball, Ararai, and YuYu HakushoHandmade by Xiao Longhua during elementary and junior high school

-Xiao Longhua: Yes, although my Grandpa knew the roots and provenance of his art (he had an autobiographical picture story book just called “I Come from the Folk”), he always wished in his heart that he had been systematically trained, and he wished that I could be so.
+Xiao Longhua: Yes, although Grandpa knew the roots and provenance of his art (he had an autobiographical picture story book just called “I Come from the Folk”), he always wished in his heart that he had been systematically trained, and he wished that I could be too.
 Since everyone at the time felt that this kind of realism and sketching was the best direction for the future, he would let me learn it and not repeat his own wild ways.
 There were a lot of contradictions here, and sometimes he would say, “There is no way to learn art,” “Academies can’t teach artists” and “Artists don’t have to go to school.”

 Xiao Longhua: Actually, I’ve always had my own outlet.
 Let me show it!
 (Xiao Longhua took out his high school textbook from a locker, flipped it open, and pointed to the Japanese anime-style vignette in the center.)
 I drew all over the textbooks at that time, and would make up all kinds of stories, such as something weird, or a classmate getting cut in half or something.
 I would also draw serialized comics in my books, all using my classmates’ real experience as materials.
 And I never had my book to myself.
-For example, if the teacher asked me to get up and practice reading a passage, I didn’t even have my book—because my book was being passed around the class.
+For example, if the teacher asked me to get up and read a passage, I didn’t even have my book—because my book was being passed around the class.
 So all the pain of test-taking in those days was eased in that.

 LEAP: It’s really about using your imagination to let yourself escape in a very difficult moment, and taking everyone with you.
 Storytelling seems to be something you’ve always loved to use in your work, and a lot of it comes from your life.